Wowee Zowee: Packaging and release

 The cover art for Wowee Zowee is a painting by American artist Steve Keene, who caricatured it from a photograph originally found in Life magazine's 1972 World Library title The Arab World.
 It depicts two Arab women and a goat.
 Omitted from Keene's photograph is a girl in a tan dress holding a baby, stationed between the two sitting women.
 The caption below the original photo reads, "A midday rest is enjoyed by three Arab women and a goat on an arbor-shaded porch.
 Fellahin women often wear black robes over their other clothing."
 Malkmus saw the artwork during a live painting session at one of Keene's exhibitions.
 He chose the piece due to its resemblance to the front cover of Guru Guru's 1972 album Känguru, one that he had always admired.
 The album's title is a homage to the band's former drummer Gary Young, who would frequently yell "Wowee Zowee" when excited.
-The phrase "Dick-Sucking Fool at Pussy-Licking School" was originally suggested by Nastanovich as a potential title for Wowee Zowee, but it was discarded after being considered too risky.
+The phrase "Dick-Sucking Fool at Pussy-Licking School" was originally suggested by Nastanovich as a potential title for Wowee Zowee, but it was discarded after being considered too risqué.
 Nevertheless, the phrase was included in the album's booklet art.
 The would-be title was a nod to the Rolling Stones' documentary film Cocksucker Blues.

 Wowee Zowee was released on April 11, 1995, by Matador Records.
 Big Cat Records and Domino Records issued the album in Europe, Fellaheen Records released it in Australia, and King and Pony Canyon released Wowee Zowee in Japan.
 The album peaked at number 18 on the UK Albums Chart and number 25 on the New Zealand Albums Chart.
 Malkmus chose the songs "Rattled by the Rush" and "Father to a Sister of Thought" to be released as singles on March 30 and June 27, 1995, respectively, but they were not successful.
 He would later recall that, while his judgment may have been clouded by excessive marijuana usage, both songs "sounded like hits" to him.
 To promote Wowee Zowee, the band was planning to organize their own festival with fellow bands such as Sonic Youth, the Breeders, and Beck.
 However, after Sonic Youth was chosen to headline the Lollapalooza music festival in the summer of 1995, they asked for Pavement to be on the bill.
 Performing at Lollapalooza became the highest profile appearance for the band and gave them an opportunity to earn a lot of money.
 In early 1996, they performed a few more shows in Australia, Japan, and the US.